Applicants must have the following qualifications and/or experience:

 Months of entry

-When you have completed the course, you will be able to undertake pre-registration training and apply for the General Pharmaceutical Council (GPhC) registration exam with the aim of becoming a UK-registered pharmacist.
+On completion students are able to undertake pre-registration training and apply for the General Pharmaceutical Council (GPhC) registration exam with the aim of becoming a UK-registered pharmacist.

 The PGDip is accredited by the GPhC as an Overseas Pharmacists’ Assessment Programme (OSPAP).